theLiamFC/SPARE/README.md

 - Ensure you have Python installed on your system.
 - Clone this repository to your local machine.
 - Install all required dependencies, most significantly OpenAI.
-- Create an OpenAI API key
+- Create an OpenAI API key [here](https://platform.openai.com/api-keys)
-- Set up your API key by following isntructions [here](https://platform.openai.com/docs/quickstart/step-2-set-up-your-api-key)
+- Set up your API key by following the instructions [here](https://platform.openai.com/docs/quickstart/step-2-set-up-your-api-key)
 - Find the serial port of your LEGO SPIKE Prime device and update it in main.py.
 - Execute main.py to start the interactive coding session with OpenAI's ChatGPT.